StuLiu/apk2dot/README.md

 #### 使用说明

--f  transfor an apk file to dot file
+-f  transfor an apk file to dot file\n
--d  transfor a directory of apk files to dot files.
--i  the input directory storing .apk files
+-d  transfor a directory of apk files to dot files.\n -i  the input directory storing .apk files
 -o  the output directory to store .dot files.
 -s  the android sdk directory, like E:\android-sdk-windows\platforms.